 Trauma

-Trauma can be defined as any occurrence(s) that exceeds a systems capacity to cope – physiologically, psychologically, or relationally – and has not been met with the support it needs to be integrated or re-integrated within the system.
+Though there are many classifications of trauma, and certainly many perceptions of what trauma might be in today’s culture, we can more adeptly come to understand that trauma can be defined as any occurrence(s) that exceeds a systems capacity to cope and has not been met with the support it needs to be integrated or re-integrated within the system.

 Incidents may be simple, complex, or within the context of development.
 However, as above mentioned may simply be best understood as any experience that leaves us disorientated, disconnected, dysregulated, and in a state of dissonance – within and between Self, Other(s), and the World.